TechDre/Dre-C---GRC_Portfolio/3. Implementing ISO 27001/04_policies/access_control_policy.md

 ## Policy Review

-This policy will be reviewed periodically and updated as needed.
+A review cadence must be established to review the policy periodically and update it as needed.

 ---